Bitcoin-Monster/BTCMonster/doc/build-osx.md

 Other commands:
 -------

-    ./banqd -daemon # to start the banq daemon.
+    ./banqd -daemon # to start the bitcoinmonster daemon.
-    ./banq-cli --help  # for a list of command-line options.
+    ./bitcoinmonster-cli --help  # for a list of command-line options.
-    ./banq-cli help    # When the daemon is running, to get a list of RPC commands
+    ./bitcoinmonster-cli help    # When the daemon is running, to get a list of RPC commands